The UK’s only dedicated Road and Sewer Section Bond specialist.

 Overview:

-A Section 220 bond is a financial security instrument required for certain roadworks, typically those involving private roads or works that may affect public highways.
+A Section 220 Bond is a financial security instrument required for certain roadworks, typically those involving private roads or works that may affect public highways.
 The bond ensures that the developer or contractor will complete the works according to required standards, with provisions for the rectification of any damage caused to the public highway.
 It provides protection for the local highway authority, ensuring that the works do not negatively affect public infrastructure and that any necessary repairs or rectifications can be funded.

 Section 21 Agreement Bond (S21) under the Roads (Scotland) Act 1984 is a type of financial security required by the local highway authority to guarantee that a developer or contractor will complete the construction of a new road or modification of an existing road to the necessary standards.
 This bond ensures that the road will meet the specifications required for adoption by the local authority, and that any necessary repairs or rectifications will be made during a specified defects liability period.